ilkkamtk/wop/git.md

 Include:

 - all source code
 - README.md and other documentation
+- license
 - package.json and other settings files
 - .gitignore file: list of local stuff not to be included in the version control ->